 The Tender Bar soundtrack includes music by Jackson Browne, Parish Hall and Steely Dan.
-This info article contains spoilers for George Clooney’s Amazon movie.
+This info article contains spoilers and song details for George Clooney’s Amazon movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Set primarily in 1980s Long Island, The Tender Bar stars Tye Sheridan as the writer J.R.
 Moehringer.
 American actor/filmmaker Ben Affleck co-stars as the protagonist’s protective uncle, Charlie.
 The film was scored by Dara Taylor (The Boys), whose compositions complement the 30-plus needle-drop tracks via music supervisor Linda Cohen (Licorice Pizza).
 Here’s every song in The Tender Bar, an adaptation of Moehringer’s 2005 memoir.

 The Tender Bar Soundtrack: Every Song in the Amazon Movie